oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 ## Introduction

-In order to utilize the APIs created in the previous labs, we have developed an application using Open-Source tools, such as React (Framework for App development) using Typescript (superset of JavaScript).
-This allows for easy integration of many libraries that available for all sorts of utility, such as integration of OpenMaps (Open-Source mapping tool).
-The MovieStreamAI Application features the search capability of the Customer Ids to integrate the data stored in the database to several components:
+The RESTful AI services are now available to applications across your organizataion.
+We'll show you an example app that uses open source tools, specifically React (a framework for app development) using Typescript (superset of JavaScript).
+This approach allows for easy integration of many useful libraries, such as integration of OpenMaps (open source mapping tool).
+Our MovieStreamAI application lets you search for information about customers and then make recommendations.
+The list of features includes:
--  Recently Watched Films list
+-  Recently watched films list
--  Recommended Movies List
+-  Recommended movies list based on viewing history
--  Recommended Pizza Pairing
+-  Recommended pizza pairing using spatial analytics
--  Mapping of nearby Pizza locations
+-  Mapping of nearby pizza locations

 Here is a preview of what to expect: